Museum of Health Care: Collections

-The Museum includes both on-site and off-site exhibits, focusing on the development of medicine and health care, in its operations.
-Also in operation, is a walking tour, created in partnership with the Kingston General Hospital, of the Kingston General Hospital National Historic Site of Canada.
-An on-line tour "From the Collection" of 30 profiles and a database of more than 30000 artefacts was added in 2011.
+The Museum includes both on-site and off-site exhibits, focusing on the development of medicine and health care, in its operations.n on-line tour "From the Collection" of 30 profiles and a database of more than 30000 artefacts was added in 2011.

 Tours

 The Museum is affiliated with: CMA, CHIN, and Virtual Museum of Canada.
-The Museum has conducted special events for kids, including a one-day Teddy Bear Hospital in 2012.
+The Museum has conducted special events for kids, including an annual Teddy Bear Hospital.

 Current details of the Museum's guided tours and education programs can be found on the Museum website.